GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 ## SCIM

 SCIM script allows you to execute custom logic when certain SCIM API operations are invoked.
-Particularly for create, update, and delete users and groups, custom code can be called just before and after data is persisted to LDAP.
+Particularly for create, update, and delete users and groups, custom code can be called just before and after data is persisted to the database.

 To enable this feature, SCIM script needs to be enabled from the SCIM tab: